B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 This activity allows students to realize that changing the yield of a recipe requires multiplying or dividing quantities that are sometimes expressed as fractions.

-Teachers provide students with a copy of the recipe and take the opportunity to draw their attention to the fact that quantities are expressed using imperial measurements.
+Provide students with a copy of the recipe and take the opportunity to draw their attention to the fact in many recipes quantities are expressed using imperial measurements.

 Healthy Carrot, Apple and Raisin Muffins (8 muffins)